Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach

-The activeness level of users significantly influences strategies related to user participation, such as user support and controllability.
-In many human-computer interaction models, users are typically categorised as \textit{"active process operators"} or \textit{"passive process operators"} \cite{persson2001passive}.
-This distinction is often observed in shared technology scenarios, such as health technologies utilised by physicians, nurses, and patients \cite{xu2014different}.
-Here, users may act as active users, with direct control over the technology, or passive users, who interact with the technology but lack direct control \cite{montague2012understanding, inbar2009feature}.
-In our research, we categorise active and passive users according to their willingness to interact with the system.
-This variation in involvement is not determined by shared technology but refers to the extent to which users actively or passively engage and comprehend the system \cite{eiband2021support, gomez2024human}. \citet{baroni2022ai} highlight the significant role of user involvement in the acceptance of intelligent systems.
-Recognising the level of user involvement is essential for customising system behaviour, as indicated by \citet{oertel2020engagement}.
-User involvement levels vary depending on the context, task, and individual characteristics \cite{ramos2019emerging}.
-In our user study, we identified two types of user involvement. \textbf{ Active user involvement} is exemplified by participants who proactively experiment with various data sources to understand how they impact the system's output (FP 4,6,7, IP 3), desire for active participation and a sense of control over the adaptation process (FP 8,11).
-They are active in the adaptation process, willingly exploring and approving various adaptation suggestions \cite{Gajos2017TheIO} (\vcenteredinclude{Figure/icon/pinvolve.png}).
+The activeness level of users significantly influences recommendations related to user participation, such as user support and controllability.
+In many human-computer interaction models, users are typically categorized as \textit{"active process operators"} or \textit{"passive process operators"} \cite{persson2001passive}.
+This distinction is common in shared technologies such as health technologies used by physicians, nurses, and patients \cite{xu2014different}.
+Users can be active, having direct control, or passive, interacting without control \cite{montague2012understanding, inbar2009feature}.
+Our research categorizes users as active or passive based on their willingness to engage with the system, regardless of the shared technology \cite{eiband2021support, gomez2024human}. \textbf{ Active user involvement} is exemplified by participants who proactively experiment with various data sources to understand how they impact the system's output, desire for active participation, and a sense of control over the adaptation process.
+They are active in the adaptation process, willing to explore and approve various adaptation suggestions \cite{Gajos2017TheIO}.